 The federal government has detailed regulations requiring contractors to treat small businesses fairly and provide maximum opportunity for their participation in federal contract work (FAR 19.7 – The Small Business Subcontracting Program).

-SPA is responsible for processing subaward agreements and amendments that are issued by the university to collaborating entities (subrecipients).
-These subrecipients will perform a portion of the research required under a prime award to the university.
+SPA is responsible for processing subaward agreements and amendments that are issued by the University to collaborating entities (subrecipients).
+SPA negotiators work with the principal investigator(PI) and/or the unit to process subawards to other organizations who are to perform a distinct scope of work for a project.

 Technical testing is a specific service by which the University uses unique University equipment or facilities to test provided materials/items and deliver results without interpretation or analysis.
 Facility Use Agreements set forth the terms under which the University will provide permission for a third party to use specific University facilities, equipment and resources for a research and development purposes.